sandeep-189/Emotion-Classifier/README.md

 # Emotion-Classifier
 Identify input sentence's tone and emotion

 Usage : Run the Notebook file.
-One trained model is included.
-The data for this can be found at

 This project was an attempt to familiarise myself with word data and with LSTM networks.
 The notebook was used in Colab for training due to a lack of compatible GPU in my system and so the code is monolithic for ease of use.